Are there really natural alternatives to Ozempic?

 Ozempic is the brand name for semaglutide that is FDA-approved for treating type 2 diabetes.
 Weight loss is an off-label use for Ozempic.
 The FDA has approved Wegovy, another brand name for semaglutide, as a weight management treatment for people with obesity or overweight.

 If you find that a GLP-1 medication like Ozempic doesn’t help you, there are a variety of non-GLP-1 options in Found’s broad medical toolkit for your provider to choose from based on your unique MetabolicPrint™ profile.
-The best medication is the one that matches your biology and addresses the root causes of your weight gain and it may be a non-GLP-1 like metformin, naltrexone, or buproprion.
+The best medication is the one that matches your biology and addresses the root causes of your weight gain.
 Taking the MetabolicPrint quiz will help a Found-affiliated clinician determine which personalized prescription weight loss plan is right for you.
 Find detailed side effect and risk information for these and other medications by name on our weight loss medications page.

 What is a natural supplement, exactly?